A short guide to who we are and what we do

-A 501(c)3 nonprofit environmental law firm, we have a passionate belief that the power of the law can be used to preserve the environment and build a healthier future for all.
+A 501(c)3 nonprofit environmental law firm, Earthjustice has a passionate belief that the power of the law can be used to preserve the environment and build a healthier future for all.

-How is Earthjustice unique, when compared to other environmental organizations?
+How is Earthjustice unique, compared to other environmental organizations?

 What does Earthjustice do?

-We enforce and strengthen our nation’s laws in order to fulfill the promise of our communities as safe, healthy places to live and work, and to safeguard the irreplaceable natural world.
+Earthjustice enforces and strengthens our nation’s laws in order to fulfill the promise of our communities as safe, healthy places to live and work, and to safeguard the irreplaceable natural world.
+See 50 of our landmark cases.

-Our lawyers are working on more than 600 active legal proceedings.
+Our lawyers are working on more than 500 legal cases.
 Areas of casework include protecting threatened wildlife, restoring clean air and water, protecting people from pesticides and other toxic chemicals, reining in our dependence on fossil fuels, strengthening the rise of clean energy, and more.

 Who are Earthjustice’s clients?